 I created SayitwithSymbols.com in 2008 as a resource to empower families, caregivers, educators and health professionals who care for adults and children who do not have effective speech.
 The curated collection of products we offer on SayitwithSymbols.com are portable, functional and easy to use by caregivers at home and out in the community.
 Caregivers will find many pre-made visual supports and communication aids as well as the books, tools and software you need to create your own communication books and other visual supports.
 We used feedback from families and field-testing to design many of the products on this website because we found none readily available that met our needs as caregivers."

-Randi has over fifteen years experience creating and using visual communication aids and is an assistive technology advocate.
+Randi has been creating and using visual communication aids with her son for more than twenty years and is an assistive technology advocate.
 She is a motivating guest speaker on assistive technologies and has been invited to present to parents, students and professionals at Northeastern University, Fitchburg State University, Easter Seals MA, Federation for Children with Special Needs and other disability support events.
 Randi serves on the Board of Directors of the Federation for Children with Special Needs in Boston, where she is a contributing blogger on assistive technology for families.
 Randi is also a member of the Assistive Technology Advisory Council for the Massachusetts Rehabilitation Commission.
 Randi earned her MBA from Boston University and dual undergraduate degrees in life sciences and communications from Syracuse University.
+By day, Randi is Director of Business and Strategic Development at Easter Seals Massachusetts.
 Randi lives outside of Boston with her husband Peter and two children, Graham and Liv.

 Thanks for being a proactive caregiver.
 Communicating is caring.